miriamkw/GluPredKit/README.md

 * Bolus doses that are fetched from Tidepool API does not include the end date of the dose delivery.
 * Metrics assumes mg/dL for the input.
 * Note that the difference between how basal rates are registered.
 Bolus doses are however consistent across.
 Hopefully it is negligable.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details